d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 $$\exp\left(-\frac{1}{n} \sum_{t=1}^n \log P(x_t \mid x_{t-1}, \ldots, x_1)\right).$$

 Perplexity can be best understood as the harmonic mean of the number of real choices that we have when deciding which token to pick next.
-Let us look at a number of cases:
+Let's look at a number of cases:

 * In the best case scenario, the model always perfectly estimates the probability of the label token as 1.
 In this case the perplexity of the model is 1.
 * In the worst case scenario, the model always predicts the probability of the label token as 0.
 In this situation, the perplexity is positive infinity.